nklb/stochastic-smad/README.md

 by N Kolbe, L Hexemer, LM Bammert, A Loewer, M Lukáčová-Medviďová and S Legewie

+A preprint of the paper is available on [arXiv](https://arxiv.org/abs/2107.11770).

 Matlab codes were developed by N Kolbe, L Hexemer, LM Bammert and data contained in this Repository was produced by A Loewer and J Strasen and partly previously published on [Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.hc5dp).